 Kit was built with creators in mind.
 It offers robust email marketing tools and automation to help you grow your audience.
 Many bloggers, podcasters, and online course creators swear by it.

 Beehiiv is relatively new in comparison.
-It was launched in 2021 by early employees of the Morning Brew newsletter and aims to give newsletter creators everything they need to grow and make money from their email lists in one central place.
+It was launched in 2021 by early employees of the Morning Brew newsletter, and in recent years have made a big push into giving newsletter creators all the tools they need to grow and monetize their newsletters, in one central place.

 Today, I’m sitting these two tools side-by-side and comparing their features, pricing, and ease of use.
 I’ll award a point to the winner of each category, so by the end you’ll have a good idea of which tool might be the best for you.